Competentdev/TheNewCollective_WP/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 45.07 20191211 =

+* Fix: Try resyncing taxonomies that are empty.
+Some plugins block the display of taxonomies that are shared between post types.
+This change fixes some Post Expirator categories.

 = 45.06 20191116 =